bogdanrbucur/etl-pipeline/readme.md

 # ETL Pipeline

-This project implements an ETL (Extract, Transform, Load) pipeline using Apache Spark, Docker, and Airflow.
+This project implements an ETL pipeline using Apache Spark, Docker, and Airflow.
 The pipeline ingests CSV data, processes it with Spark, and stores the results in a MinIO object storage.

 The Spark jobs are orchestrated using Apache Airflow, and the processed data can be queried using DuckDB in a Jupyter Notebook.